bairdko/Week5Homework/README.md

 #  Trivia Game
 ###### Assigned: 7/5/18

+This was the fifth homework assigned in the bootcamp.
+The purpose of this was to teach us about Timeouts and Intervals.

 #### Game Mechanics
     - Click the answer choices
     - If you answer the questions correctly, your choice will be highlighted in blue and you will get a point in the correct box